 The Honda HR-V, which is related to the Fit, is also made in Honda’s Celaya Plant in Mexico.

 Kia launched a new plant in Mexico with the new generation Forte.
 Located in Monterrey, Mexico the plant is capable of producing 400,000 vehicles annually.
-The upcoming Forte5 hatchback is scheduled to get made at the plant, and rumor is that the new Rio will as well.

 While Kia does manufacture the Rio in Korea, those models sold in the US come from the brand’s facility in Pesqueria, Mexico.
 The same for Kia’s corporate cousin the Hyundai Accent.